Skyblueborb/cnetstat/README.md

 # cnetstat

-cnetstat is a network utilization program written in pure C.
+cnetstat is a Linux network utilization program written in pure C.

 ## Installation